TabularEditor/TabularEditorDocs/te3/third-party-notices.md

    visit http://aka.ms/exporting.

 6. SUPPORT SERVICES.
 Microsoft is not obligated under this agreement to provide any support services for the software.
-Any support provided is “as is”, “with all faults”, and without warranty of any kind.
+Any support provided is â€œas isâ€, â€œwith all faultsâ€, and without warranty of any kind.

 7. UPDATES.
 The software may periodically check for updates, and download and install